-- Your eligible and predictable health care expenses; - Your eligible child-care expenses; - Your gross income (including your spouse's income) and tax bracket; and - Your ability to afford a reduction in your paycheck, since part of your salary is set aside for expenses.
+- Your eligible and predictable health care expenses; - Your eligible child-care expenses; - Your gross income (including your spouse's income) and tax bracket; and

+Your ability to afford a reduction in your paycheck, since part of your salary is set aside for expenses.

 Medical Expense Account.
 The Medical Expense Account may be used to pay any health care expense that qualifies as a medical deduction under IRS rules, with the exception of premiums paid for other health plan coverage (including Medicare or plans maintained by the employer of your spouse or dependent) and long term care insurance.
 The expenses covered must be for "medical care" under applicable federal law to qualify.
 Of course, health care expenses reimbursed through your Medical Expense Account cannot be claimed as an additional deduction for income tax purposes.
 In general, an expense must be incurred before you can request reimbursement.
 An expense is incurred when the service that causes the expense is provided, not when the expense was paid.
-You may not be reimbursed for any expenses incurred before your participation ceases.
-However, a special rule applies to expenses for orthodontia services if you pay for such services are deemed to be incurred when you make the advance payment, allowing you to receive reimbursement before all services have been rendered.
+You may not be reimbursed for any expenses incurred before your Medical Expense Account coverage became effective or for any expense incurred after your participation ceases.
+However, a special rule applies to expenses for orthodontia services if you pay for such services in advance of the actual services in order to receive those services.
+In this case, orthodontia services are deemed to be incurred when you make the advance payment, allowing you to receive reimbursement before all services have been rendered.